rehierl/node-tree-outliner/about-h1-h6.md

 HTML-4 states that "Visual browsers usually render more important headings in larger fonts than less important ones.".
-This does not define any semantics because a font size is merely a visual indication.
+This does not define any semantics because a font size merely provides a visual indication.

 Although example fragments should not be understood to express any definition (they should only be used to clarify existing ones), the example of the HTML-4